aspencerpsu/lifERP/README.md

 #LifERP
 ----------
-### simplex linear gui for linear programming answersdfdfasdadfasdfadfdfs
+### MultiLP solution guide for users of all businesses

 The following problems ** cannot ** be solved with this gui: